DlangGraphicsWG/documents/image.md

   RuntimeImage will get the easiest name, not View!T.

   * Pros:
+      - Allows crossing binary interfaces, like shared libraries and C ABI.
       - Simplest thing that works.
       - You can avoid to template something by the Color type.
-      - Allows crossing binary interfaces, like shared libraries and C ABI.
+This "type-punning" reduce template bloat and compile times.
       - Format conversion may need this internally.
-      - This "type-punning" reduce template bloat and compile times.
+      - Instruction-cache friendly.
-      - not an `interface` so avoid classes
+      - Not an `interface` so avoid classes and associated woes.

   * Cons:
-      - More work.
-      - The runtime interface l virtual dispatch.
+      - Operating on a `RuntimeImage` may require switches and exhaustive work.
-      - not an `interface` so inheritance is limited
+      - Not an `interface` so inheritance is limited
+      - templates were inherently "open-method" at compile-time

 - a buffer to render widgets to, is an Image